- Introduction to The Great Gatsby by Francis Scott Fitzgerald: from the Lost Prairies to the Realist Jungle

 As a consequence, some cinematic devices were transferred into fiction and there is a link between scriptwriting and fiction writing.

-In the 1920s, fiction writing was influenced by motion pictures, jazz music and the staccato movement, and psychoanalysis.
+In the 1920s, fiction writing was influenced by motion pictures, jazz music, the staccato movement, and psychoanalysis.

 The objective technique